xinnie-ca/spring_boot_cashcard/README.md

 📦 DTOs

 DTOs ensure request/response payloads are clean and validated.
-•	CashCardRequestDTO: for create/update (requires amount > 0)
+- CashCardRequestDTO: for create/update (requires amount > 0)
-•	CashCardResponseDTO: for responses (returns id and amount)
+- CashCardResponseDTO: for responses (returns id and amount)
-•	CashCardBulkUpdateDTO: for bulk update requests (requires id > 0, amount > 0)
+- CashCardBulkUpdateDTO: for bulk update requests (requires id > 0, amount > 0)
+- FilterParamDTO: for filter parameter DTO easier to validate the min and max.

 ---
 💥 Global Exception Handling